Del Norte Triplicate: History

 In 1964, the Triplicate was completely destroyed in the wake of a tidal wave caused by a major Alaskan earthquake.
 Bill Soberanes of the Petaluma Argus-Courier reported that "The building in which this newspaper had been published (up until the tidal wave) was hit by the full blast of the tidal wave.
 Every copy of the newspaper printed the day before was washed away.
 The two linotypes were flooded over and rendered useless by the onrushing ocean waves."

 The tidal wave, which did significant damage to Crescent City with a 21-foot wave traveling 500 miles per hour, killed 11 people in the city.
 The Triplicate's editor, James J. Yarbrough recalled, "There was eight feet of water in my office.
 I watched from up the street and saw the sparks fly when the water hit the Linotype machine.
 I saw a 900-pound roll of newsprint bobbing around like a spool."

 After the destruction, the Triplicate moved its printing headquarters to Humboldt County.
 The move to Humboldt County called into question the paper's designation as a paper of record for Del Norte County.
 In 1965, Attorney General Thomas C. Lynch ruled that the paper could still be considered a general circulation paper for Del Norte County, despite its removed printing location.

+In 1969, Hadley Newspapers, Inc. established by Gordon Hadley and his wife Monica Permeal Hadley, acquired and merged the Crescent City American into the Triplicate.
+In 1972, the couple sold their business to their son Craig L. Hadley and his wife Marilee Hadley, who soon bought the Garberville Redwood Record.
+In 1981, Gordon Hadley died.
+In 1984, Craig Hadley died.

-In 1988, the newspaper was sold to Western Communications.
+Marilee Hadley, her mother-in-law Monica Hadley, and editor Jim Yarbrough published the Triplicate until 1986, when the company was sold.
+In 1988, Hadley Newspapers, Inc. sold the newspaper to Western Communications.
 The company owned the paper until 2019 when the Triplicate was acquired by Country Media, Inc. In 2025, Country Media closed the Triplicate because it wasn't financially sustainable.
 After closing, Dan Schmidt bought the paper and relaunched it.